collective-soundworks/soundworks/ROADMAP.md

   + report latency from clients to server for auditing
   + explore latency estimation / compensation in Android (ok, make more measures)
   + report network latency per client too
+  + check if something weird can happen if we load a lot of sound

 - [PlatformService]
   + add a test for the `audioContext` clock (iOS) - with reporting for in the wild testing